hugooliveirad/moon/README.md

 ##Wrap-up

 For now, I'll improve these main functions to deploy a v0.1 as soon as possible.
 Feel free to send pull requests with improvements to existing code or fill issues with feature requests.
 To maintain my sanity, please do not report bugs yet.
 You know, I just started this thing.
-When a pre-release version shows up, I will be happy if you send bug reports and even unit tests to ensure it will never happen again.
+When a RC version shows up, I will be happy if you send bug reports and even unit tests to ensure it will never happen again.

 ##Contact